big-mond/Weather-Checker/README.md

 # Weather-Checker
-Simple Python app to check the weather in any city.
+Simple App to check the weather in any city.
+Made using Python and OpenWeatherMap API.